Do you ever think that if you won the lottery, you would be so much happier?

-Various news outlets report that 70% of people who win a lottery or get a big windfall end up broke in a few years, quoting a study by National Endowment for Financial Education (NEFE).
-However, NEFE has clarified this data isn’t backed by their research.
+Various news outlets report that one-third of lottery winners (70%) or people with a big windfall go broke within a few years, quoting a study by the National Endowment for Financial Education (NEFE).
+However, NEFE has clarified this commonly cited statistic isn’t backed by their research.

-Another research has found that the average person in their 20s, 30s and 40s who was given an inheritance or large financial gift quickly lost half the money through spending or poor investments.
+Another research has found that the average person in their 20s, 30s and 40s who received an inheritance or large financial gift quickly lost half the money through spending or poor investments.

-Further studies have found that winning the lottery generally didn’t help financially distressed people escape their troubles.
-Instead, it only postponed the inevitable bankruptcy.
+Other studies have found that winning the lottery generally does not help financially distressed people escape their troubles.
+Instead, it only postpones the inevitable bankruptcy.

 Who plays the lottery?

 Lottoland’s statistics show that a staggering 70% of UK adults participate in the national lottery regularly, with half the population playing at least once a month.
 Unsurprisingly, the upper and middle classes are less likely to play than the working class.
 Lottoland also reports that people on benefits are 4% more likely to buy a ticket than those who are not.

 Similar findings were made in the United States.
 The same statistics show that 58% of Americans buy at least one lottery ticket a year, with men more likely to play than women.
 A study by Duke University also suggests that one-third of the poorest households in the US contribute to half of all lottery ticket sales.